AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 This lack of interpretability can make it challenging to trust AI recommendations or diagnose issues when they arise.

 AI-driven supply chain optimization systems depend on accurate real-time data from global suppliers.
-Any disruptions or inaccuracies in this data can cause damage through the system, leading to less optimal decisions and inefficiencies.
+Any disruptions or inaccuracies in this data can cause damage to the system, resulting in suboptimal decisions and inefficiencies.

 Over-reliance on predictive analytics for supply chain management can also lead to vulnerability during unexpected events, such as geopolitical disruptions or natural disasters.